millicast/streaming-sdk-react-native-getting-started/README.md

 The following steps are common for all Android devices.

-1. Clone this repository and move to `tvapp` branch.
+1. Clone this repository.
 2. To install dependencies, run:
 ```
 yarn
 ```
-1. Inside `android` directory, create a file called `local.properties` which only content should be the path of the Java SDK directory, this should look like:
+3. Inside `android` directory, create a file called `local.properties` which only content should be the path of the Java SDK directory, this should look like:
 ```
 sdk.dir = /../Android/sdk
 ```
 This varies from OS to OS, so make sure to put the right path.

-1. If you want to run it on an emulator, make sure to have installed one on Android Studio (mobile or TV).
+4. If you want to run it on an emulator, make sure to have installed one on Android Studio (mobile or TV).
 To do this go to: `Android Studio -> More Actions -> Virtual Device Manager -> Create device`.
 In case you want to run it on an real android device, just plug it in through USB.
 Make you sure you have already upgraded the device to 'developer mode'.

-2. Open and run the simulator and then execute the application from the terminal:
+5. Open and run the simulator and then execute the application from the terminal:
 ```
 yarn run android
 ```